How to Set up Pinterest Rich Pins in 3 Easy Steps!

 Pinterest will also not add the directions to your rich pins so people will have to go to your site in order to know HOW to cook the recipe.

-For bloggers, there should be no debate whether to turn this feature on or off.
+For bloggers, there should be no debate about whether to turn this feature on or off.

 Personally, I think the most important rich pin is the product one.